alovn/godepgraph/README.md

 godepgraph --path=/workspace/bytego
 ```

-You can also start a web server in your local machine, and view the graph in a web browser, default listening localhost:7788:
+You can also start a local web server, and view the graph in a web browser, default listening localhost:7788:

 ```bash
 godepgraph --web